-The Low-Income Weatherization Program's (LIWP) Multi-Family Energy Efficiency & Renewables Program provides technical assistance and incentives for the installation of energy efficiency measures and solar PV in low-income multi-family dwellings serving priority populations.
-These projects reduce residential energy demand and GHG emissions.
+The Low-Income Weatherization Program's (LIWP) Multi-Family Energy Efficiency and Renewables Component provides technical assistance and incentives for the installation of energy efficiency measures and solar photovoltaic systems in low-income multi-family dwellings serving priority populations.
+These projects reduce residential energy demand and greenhouse gas emissions.
 Low-income residents that participate in this program benefit from lower energy costs.
 The program also helps preserve affordable housing by reducing owner operating costs.

-CSD modeled its Multi-Family Program to improve the energy efficiency of multi-family buildings and achieve greenhouse gas emission reductions.
+CSD has modeled its Multi-Family Component to improve the energy efficiency of multi-family buildings and achieve greenhouse gas emission reductions.
 Each building is thoroughly assessed and evaluated both visually and through the use of diagnostic energy audit tools to determine a suite of greenhouse gas reducing energy efficiency and renewable energy measures for installation and living in common areas.
+To date,

-The Association for Energy Affordability, Inc (AEA) serves as the statewide administrator of the LIWP Multi-Family Program.
-AEA conducts energy audits and modeling to identify energy efficiency measures and renewables for installation in qualifying multi-family buildings, with assistance and incentives to property owners towards agreed-upon scopes of work.
+The Association for Energy Affordability, Inc (AEA) serves as the statewide administrator of the LIWP Multi-Family Component.
+AEA conducts energy audits and modeling to identify feasible energy efficiency and renewables for installation at qualifying multi-family buildings, with assistance and incentive payments available to property owners for agreed-upon scopes of work.

 California Climate Investments is a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy and improving public health and the environment—particularly in disadvantaged communities, low-income communities, and for low-income households.
 For information, visit http://www.caclimateinvestments.ca.gov.